Fernando9200/Fernando9200/README.md

 ## Hello!
-My name is Fernando Carretto, I'm a Full-Stack developer and I'm open to new opportunities!
+My name is Fernando Carretto, I'm a Software Developer and I'm open to new opportunities!

 <div align="center">